Does your baby hate having a blocked-up nose?

 1. Nasal Spray

-saline nasal spray or drops are a great way to clean your baby’s nose.
-Saline sprays and rinses work by thinning out the mucus, helping to clear the congestion temporarily (3).
+Saline nasal sprays or drops are a great way to clean your baby’s nose.
+Saline sprays and rinses work by thinning out the mucus, temporarily clearing the congestion (3).
 Pediatricians typically recommend the drops for babies, as they give you a little more control over the amount administered and the force with which they go into the nose.

-To use the drops, you’ll need to lay your baby down on their back.
-With a hand or pillow under the neck, tilt their head back.
-You want it to be at a slight angle.
+To use the drops, you’ll need to lay your baby down on its back.
+With a hand or pillow under the neck, tilt the baby’s head back, tilting it at a slight angle.

 Next, you should put one or two drops of saline into each nostril.
 Then wait a few minutes before turning your baby onto their stomach.
 The mucus should start flowing at this point.
 If not, it is also helpful to use a nasal bulb syringe.

 You can use a soft tissue or cloth to wipe away any excess mucus or saline that runs out of the nose.
-Your baby is probably not going to like the process but will usually be much happier when it’s easier to breathe again.
+Your baby will probably not like the process but will usually be much happier when it’s easier to breathe again.

 2. Bulb Syringe